"Nothing will work unless you do"

 Adoption-Informed Therapy With Me

 I get adoption personally and professionally.
-I’m an adult adoptee in reunion who has also received clinical training in adoption.
+I'm an adult adoptee in reunion.
+I completed The Kinship Center's Clinical Training in Adoption as well as Peter Levine's Healing Intergenerational Trauma using Somatic Experiencing.
 I understand how lonely it can feel in a world that centers the experience of adoptive parents and invalidates the reality of adoptees.
 I also know that many adoptees don’t feel they can heal unless they talk with a therapist who has lived it.
 If you choose to see me for therapy, our work may include:

 - Understand how adoption may affect you throughout the lifecycle